 - Grateful Dead: Replace Triple Sec with Chambord and cola with lemon and lime soda.

-Even though LIIT seems to be the correct abbreviation, LIT is way more common.
+Even though LIIT seems to be the correct abbreviation at first, LIT is way more common.

 First, it's about ease of use and pronunciation.
 Second, "Long Island" is technically one noun.
-Considering this, shortening it to LIT is accurate.
+Considering this, shortening it to LIT is not only easier to say, but also accurate.

 History of the Long Island Iced Tea